scala-js/scala-js-website/README.md

 $ bundle exec jekyll build
 ```

-## Editing live
+#### Editing live

-This is what you would do after initial installation:
+This is what you would do after the initial installation:
 ```bash
 $ bundle exec jekyll serve --watch
 ```